Nmap Scan with Timing Parameters

 Round trip timeout

-Rtt timeout is the time specified for a packet to return a reply, min-rtt-timeout specifies the minimum value of time that is to be taken by a packet to return a reply
+The system specifies the Rtt timeout as the time for a packet to return a reply, and min-rtt-timeout sets the minimum value of time that a packet must take to return a reply.

 nmap -p21-25 192.168.1.139 --min-rtt-timeout 5ms